-Apache Hadoop, does not, unfortunately, have an inbuilt analytics capability.
-Or, for that matter an inbuilt Hadoop data warehouse.
-But Hadoop analytics are possible since Hadoop does provide a platform and data structure on which analytics models can be built.
+Apache Hadoop does not have a built-in analytics, or even a built-in Hadoop data warehouse.
+But accessing analytics is possible since Hadoop does provide a platform and data structure on which analytics models can be built.
 To do so, the Hadoop administrators and analysts need to be well versed in MapReduce functions and applications.
-That will enable them to import the input data into an analytics algorithm compatible format and voila!
+This will enable them to import the data into an analytics algorithm compatible format and voila!
 Hadoop analytics are now at the tip of your Hadoop administrator’s fingertips.

-Why bother with Hadoop and data analytics, however, when so many other applications offer inbuilt analytics functions?
-Because Hadoop’s legacy as the original, and by far most popular database, resulted in many Johnny come lately products ensuring their products would be Hadoop compatible.
-Accordingly, Hadoop is the lingua franca of analytics – although challengers such as Spark seek to supplant it, offering a native machine learning library and faster operating speeds.
+Why bother with Hadoop and data analytics when so many other applications offer built-in analytics functions?
+Hadoop is the original and most popular database.
+As a result, many new products on the market are ensured to be Hadoop compatible.
+Hadoop is the common language of analytics, even though challengers such as Spark seek to replace it by offering a native machine learning library and faster operating speeds.

 In spite of the challenges to the statues of Hadoop, Hadoop administrators are in high demand.
-Indeed, the lack of inbuilt Hadoop analytics or Hadoop data warehouse capability, means all the more work for Hadoop administrators adapting the platform for the demands of the 2020s.
-What skills are required of Hadoop administrators?
+The lack of built-in analytics or data warehouse capability, means all the more work for Hadoop administrators adapting the platform for the demands of the 2020s.
+So what skills are required of Hadoop administrators?

 Hadoop administrators have operational expertise, troubleshooting skills, and knowledge of the system.
 Specific skills include Hadoop cluster deployment, and good general understanding of Linux.
 Knowledge of Hadoop platform analytics is another essential task of administrators.